pcace/Tailwind/README.md

 ## Legal Compliance

-**⚠️ Important Notice: This controller is NOT compliant with European E-bike regulations (EN 15194).**
+**⚠️ Important Notice: This controller is NOT compliant with European e-bike regulations (EN 15194).**

 This is an open-source project designed for:
 - Research and educational purposes
 - Private property use only
-- Countries/regions without strict E-bike speed limitations
+- Countries/regions without strict e-bike speed limitations
 - Custom applications where regulations permit

 **Key differences from EU regulations:**